Hi, I’m Steve Rodriguez and I’ve been taking the headache out of home inspections since 2003.

 We don’t do stucco, septic, chimney scopes, or even radon testing (we’ll help you order these services from the top companies in town).

-Instead, we concentrate our considerable experience and resources on the only thing that really matters – giving you the finest home inspection service possible.
+Instead, we concentrate our considerable experience and resources on the only things that really matter – finding, prioritizing, and making sure you understand all the issues in and around your home.

 “Steve’s thoroughness was amazing…the most professional inspection process I have ever been through!”